 GeneCards Summary for ANXA1 Gene

 ANXA1 (Annexin A1) is a Protein Coding gene.
 Diseases associated with ANXA1 include Hairy Cell Leukemia and Brain Edema.
-Among its related pathways are RET signaling and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Spinal Cord Injury.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and signaling receptor binding.
 An important paralog of this gene is ANXA2.

 UniProtKB/Swiss-Prot Summary for ANXA1 Gene